matt-allan/hours/docs/internals.md

 Hours is written in PHP with the [Laravel Zero framework](https://laravel-zero.com).
 The application uses many of the features of the full [Laravel framework](https://laravel.com), including the console, Eloquent ORM, filesystem, and service container.
 You should review the documentation for both projects before diving in.

-## Configuration

-There are two kinds of configuration - configuration needed by the application and configuration needed by the user.
-The application's configuration is stored in the `config` directory.
-The user's configuration is stored in the `stroage` directory during development.
-The production build stores config in the `Hours` subdirectory of the user's `$XDG_CONFIG_HOME` [^1], i.e. `~/.config/Hours`.

-The config file is a simple JSON file named `config.json`.
-Only configuration keys that were explicitly set are stored;  otherwise a default is used.

-When running PHPUnit tests the configuration driver is replaced with a memory driver that does not use the filesystem.
-This allows us to run tests without worrying about accidentally overwriting development data or forgetting to clean up after ourselves.

 ### Timezone

 The timezone is the only configuration that cannot be reliably set to a default.
 Most users will set the PHP timezone to UTC.
 Because of this we cannot determine the appropriate timezone automatically.